Illustrative instrumentation example

 • Exception handling happens too late.

-This loss is already happening — it’s just not being measured.
+This loss is already happening.
+It’s just not being measured.

 What this typically looks like

-Most dispensing environments operate with 2–8% untracked variance between expected and actual usage.
+Most dispensing environments operate with 2 - 8% untracked variance between expected and actual usage.

-For a single location, that can represent $3K–$15K+ annually depending on volume.
+For a single location, that can represent $3K - $15K+ annually depending on volume.

 Across multiple locations, the impact scales quickly.